GR Supra (2019-)

 MOT test changes in England, Scotland and Wales introduced a new system from 20 May 2018 for categorising faults found with your car.
 The new MOT test also includes some new checks, plus stricter rules for diesel car emissions.

 Any defects that the MOT tester finds are now categorised as either ‘dangerous’, ‘major’ or ‘minor’.
 If your car is found to have a ‘dangerous’ or ‘major’ fault, it will fail its MOT.
+If your car has a dangerous fault, you'll be required to fix it before you can drive it any further.

 There are also now stricter emissions rules for diesel cars with diesel particulate filters (DPFs) installed.
 DPFs capture and store exhaust soot to reduce emissions from diesel cars.
 Your car will get a major fault (and fail its MOT) if the MOT tester can see any smoke coming from the exhaust, or find evidence of tampering with the DPF.